 Rev. Willie Peacock came to Central in 1998 as Minister of Pastoral Care.
 He is a retired military chaplain and led the Stephen Ministry program and the Wedding Ministry.
 He served until the fall of 2004.
 He occasionally gives sermons and serves at weddings and funerals, ever dapper in his full military uniform.
 He is beloved by the congregation.

 REV. NELSON TORRES

 Rev. Nelson Torres was hired in 2004 to begin a Hispanic ministry for the residents of the area.
 During his years of service to Central he has helped develop the Children’s Ministry and given many hours of pastoral care to members.
-At the present time, he serves Central in the capacity of Associate Minister.
+After serving as Associate Minister of Central for several years, Rev. Torres retired in December 2019.

 DR. MICHAEL S. PASSMORE

 Throughout its long history, Central Christian Church has gone through restructuring, realigning, innovation, building, conflict and resolution, and is still strongly involved in social issues.
-Central continues to be an influential place of worship and ministry in the San Antonio community.
+The church continues to be an influential place of worship and ministry in the San Antonio community and surrounding areas.